1986 Kangaroo tour of Great Britain and France: Great Britain

 The Kangaroos played 13 games in England, including the three Ashes tests against Great Britain.
 Australia kept alive its streak of not having lost to an English club or provincial team since 1978.
 The English leg of the tour drew a total of 212,068 fans to the 13 games (including the three tests).
+However Challenge Cup winners Castleford and Premiership winners Warrington despite their trophy successes never got games against the Kangaroos (both would be back on the Kangaroos itinerary in 1990 and 1994) while the Lancashire Cup and John Player Special Trophy winners Wigan, the Yorkshire Cup winners Hull Kingston Rovers, and League Champions Halifax, all got games against the touring Australians.

 Test Venues

 The three Ashes series tests took place at the following venues.

-The Kangaroos led 16–2 at half time in front of 30,622 fans (the record for a Wigan vs Australia match on a Kangaroo Tour) in the tour opener at Wigan (more than 10,000 than would attend the dead rubber 3rd test at the same ground some 6 weeks later).
+The Kangaroos led 16–2 at half time in front of 30,622 fans (the record for a Wigan vs Australia match on a Kangaroo Tour) in the tour opener at Wigan (10,000 more than would attend the dead rubber 3rd test at the same ground some 6 weeks later).
 A fightback in the second half by the home side saw them close the game to just 8 points at full time.

 The attendance at this game (30,622) was the largest crowd the Kangaroos had played in front of in England since 30,604 attended the 3rd Ashes Test at Headingley on the 1978 Kangaroo tour.
 It was also the highest ever tour game attendance against Wigan beating the 28,554 who attended the match at Central Park between Wigan and the 1948–49 Kangaroos captained by Clive Churchill.

 All of Hull KR's points were scored by Australian's.
 Former Wests, Manly and Illawarra back John Dorahy kicked 3 goals for the Robins while 1978 and 1982 Kangaroo tourist and 25 test veteran Kerry Boustead scored the only try for the home team with all 10 points coming in the first half.
 For the Kangaroos, Terry Lamb crossed for 5 of the teams 9 tries.
 Australian halfback Des Hasler broke his hand in the first half and was replaced by Greg Alexander.
 Hasler's injury would keep him out of action for a month and he would not return to the field until the 11th game of the tour against Hull F.C. at The Boulevard.